Lim1029/trao/README.md

 The cube_baseline_subtraction is being run as a module here from the directory which contains codes/cube_baseline_subtraction.py

-Here is the discription about the method we are using for the baseline subtraction.
+Here is the description about the method we are using for the baseline subtraction.

-The overall workflow for the baseline subtration can be understood by this flowchart
+The overall workflow for the baseline subtraction can be understood by this flowchart

 <img width="600" height="900" alt="base_flow" src="https://github.com/user-attachments/assets/192e80ce-16ee-4e6c-b372-3e3c63a2413e" />